What is a pleural biopsy?

 you may lie on your side on the edge of the bed.

-- The skin where the needle will be put in will be cleaned with an antiseptic solution.
+Your healthcare provider will clean the skin where the needle will be put in with

 in your back.
 You may feel some pressure where the needle goes in.
 One or more samples